 Please put a permanent label on each of your child’s coats, sweaters, jackets, snow clothes and backpacks.
 This will help prevent the collection of unlabeled, unclaimed clothing the school acquires.

 Your child’s health is very important to all of us.
-Colds, the flu and other contagious diseases are a serious problem for preschool children because they (can)spread so rapidly.
+Colds, the flu and other contagious diseases are a serious problem for preschool children because they (can) spread so rapidly.
 There are only a certain number of things we can do to prevent illness from spreading.
-You can greatly aid in keeping students healthy by not bringing you child to school when he/she is ill or just not feeling well (which can often be the most contagious time for an illness).
-Please notify the school promptly if your child has been exposed to a contagious condition such as chickenpox or head lice.
+You can greatly aid in keeping students healthy by not bringing your child to school when he/she is ill or just not feeling well (which can often be the most contagious time for an illness).
+Please notify the school promptly if your child has been exposed to a contagious condition such as chickenpox, head lice or Covid.

 If your child has been out of school due to illness, we ask that you consider whether he/she is well enough to be outdoors before you send him/her back to school as utilizing the outdoors is an important part of our program.

-A child’s birthday is important to him/her and will be celebrated during school.
+If child’s birthday is important to him/her we will celebrate it during school unless requested not to.
 If your student wishes to provide a treat or snack to share with classmates, please let us know

 If a student wishes to invite classmates to parties or arrange a playdate we will be glad to provide contact information upon request.
 Please refer to this when sending invitations for home parties.
 We are unable to distribute selective invitations to classmates as feelings are easily hurt.